Practical ways to get more parents to volunteer.

 You may feel good about how organized your school PTA board is and how efficiently things get accomplished.
-Your members work well together and there’s definitely a sense of cohesiveness.
+Your members work well together, and there’s a sense of cohesiveness.
 But what do people outside your board see?
-Hopefully they find your group to be warm and inviting.
+Hopefully, they find your group to be warm and inviting.
 Unfortunately, even healthy organizations can unintentionally give the wrong impressions at times.

 Have an Active Volunteer Welcome Committee

 You can’t do it all.
-So make sure to assign one or two members to be in charge of recruiting and welcoming new volunteers into the fold.
-These people are responsible for letting outsiders know that they are needed and welcome.
+So make sure to assign one or two members to recruit and welcome new volunteers into the fold.
+These people are responsible for letting outsiders know they are needed and welcome.

 There’s a wealth of knowledge and some potentially great ideas out there.
 And who knows?
 That new mom that walks in for the first time may have an idea that helps solve a problem.

 Make it easy for new volunteers to plug in by having preassigned jobs that are interesting and diverse.
 It’s one thing to think of as you go; this is known as crisis management.
 However, identifying good jobs before they’re filled will make your group more robust and efficient.
 Then you can fill these jobs based on previous volunteer experience and interest.

 Examples of jobs that can be created are:

 - Event Coordinator: Planning and setting up events like teacher lunches.

 - Classroom Helper: Works with teachers to create odd jobs like making copies or working with students on their multiplication tables.

 - Social Media Specialist: In charge of posting pictures from previous activities and promoting events and service opportunities on your PTA Facebook page.